VoltDB/voltdb/examples/README.md

 Process begin and end call events from a call center.
 Pair/join events in VoltDB to create a definitive record of completed calls.

 Use VoltDB's strong consistency and stored procedure logic to compute a running standard deviation on call length by agent.
 This is not a trivial thing to compute without strong consistency.
+Thankfully VoltDB provides strong consistency, making solving this problem much easier.
 The provided HTML dashboard shows a top-N list of agents by standard deviation.

 ### contentionmark ###

 ContentionMark is a small VoltDB application that measures VoltDB throughput under extreme contention.
 By default, ContentionMark creates one row, then updates it as fast as VoltDB will let it, one transaction per update.

-It's also the smallest example we have, for what it's worth.
+It's also the smallest example we have, for what it's worth!

 ### geospatial ###

 This example demonstrates geospatial functionality that was added to VoltDB in version 6.0.
-The problem space for this demo is serving ads to many mobile device users based on their location in real time.
+The problem space for this demo is serving ads to many mobile device users based on their location, in real time.

 ### json-sessions ####